ntustison/PaperANTsX/Text/results.md

-proposed ANTsXNet pipeline for cross-sectional data, we evaluated its performance on longitudinal data using the longitudinally-specific evaluation strategy and data we employed with the introduction of the longitudinal version of the ANTs cortical thickness pipeline [@Tustison:2019aa] even though the former is not specifically tailored for longitudinal data.
+proposed ANTsXNet pipeline for cross-sectional data, we evaluated its performance on longitudinal data using the longitudinally-specific evaluation strategy and data we employed with the introduction of the longitudinal version of the ANTs cortical thickness pipeline [@Tustison:2019aa].
+The ANTsXNet pipeline is not specifically tailored for longitudinal data, so we regard any positive performance in this domain as a plus that motivates the development of longitudinal extensions.
 The ADNI-1 data used for evaluation [@Tustison:2019aa] consisted of over 600 subjects (197 cognitive normals, 324 LMCI subjects, and 142 AD subjects) with one or more follow-up image acquisition sessions every 6 months (up to 36 months) for a total of over